 What You Need to Know About the New FDA Nutrition Fact Label Requirements

-On May 20, 2016, the Federal Food and Drug Administration (FDA) finalized the new look for nutrition fact labels.
+On May 20, 2016, the Federal Food and Drug Administration (FDA) finalized the updated look for nutrition fact labels.

 All of these updates can be a lot to take in.
-Especially if you have a pretty well established product on supermarket shelves.
+Especially if you have a well-established product on supermarket shelves.
 Luckily for you, OnlineLabels.com is here to make this an easy transition!
-We now allow users to generate the "new" nutrition labels in addition to traditional label facts.
+Below, we break down what the changes entailed and how to generate your new labels.

 The new format adopts the look of the traditional label with some slight design changes.
 Most notably, the font size for fields like "Calories," "Serving size," and "Servings per container" will increase significantly.

 Compare the original nutrition fact panel format on the left with the new version on the right: